Age spots, also called lipofuscin or liver spots don’t have to come with aging.

 4) Increase your intake of copper rich foods to help guard against iron excess.

 When you are low in copper, you tend to store more iron.
-Foods richest in copper include shellfish (especially oysters & shrimp), liver, and dark chocolate.
+Foods richest in copper include shellfish (especially oysters and shrimp), organ meats (or organ glandular supplements), and dark chocolate.

 5) Get more antioxidants in your diet to offer protection from free radicals.